Information for organisations that are funded by the department to provide homelessness support services.

 Disability service providers in Victoria are required to act compatibly with human rights, taking them into consideration whenever they make a decision.

-Specialist support is available to help with matters involving behaviour intervention or the criminal justice system.
+Specialist support is available to help with matters involving multiple and complex needs or the criminal justice system.

 Ensuring supports best meet the needs of people, we work to strengthen and improve service quality across disability service providers.